Bernhard Blume Award

 The Bernhard Blume Award for excellence in the study of Germanic languages and literatures was established in 1969 by an anonymous donor in honor of Bernhard Blume, Kuno Francke Professor of German Art and Culture, Emeritus.

-A financial award is given to the graduating Senior concentrator in the Department of Germanic Languages and Literatures, or in the Program of History and Literature, provided the major field is German, who has written the best honors thesis and whose performance in courses offered toward concentration is of equal merit.
+- Undergraduate award: a financial award is given to the graduating Senior concentrator in the Department of Germanic Languages and Literatures, or in the History and Literature program, provided the major field is German, who has written the best honors thesis and whose performance in courses offered toward concentration is of equal merit.

 There is no competition for this award; recipients are selected by a departmental faculty committee.